Despatches from the Field

 The Tyranny of the “Must-See”

 There is a particular kind of holiday that looks, from the outside, like a fabulous success.
 You went to Florence.
 You saw the David.
-You stood in the Piazza della Signoria at the hour when the light does the thing everyone says it does, ate at the restaurant four separate people had described as a hidden gem, and returned home with a camera roll that proved, beyond reasonable doubt, that you had been to Florence.
-The itinerary was completed.
-Every box was ticked.
-And somewhe
+You returned home with a camera roll that proved, beyond reasonable doubt, that you had been to Florence.

 Why We Want You to Waste Our Time

 The message we receive most often starts with an apology.
-"I hope this isn't too premature."
-"We don't have dates yet."
-"I'm not sure we're ready to commit."
-"I don't want to waste your time."
-It is, without question, the most unnecessary sentence in the English language, and we receive some version of it almost every week.
-People who have been thinking about a trip for months, sometimes years, who have a rough idea of where they want to go and a sense that they want help get
+“I hope this isn’t too premature.”
+“We don’t have dates yet.”
+It is, without question, the most unnecessary sentence in the English language.

 What It Means to Go Back: Americans Returning to Ancestral Homelands in Europe

-The Reverse Migration There's a TikTok trend gaining momentum: Americans in their twenties and thirties posting videos from Italian apartments, Scottish flats, Irish terraces.
-The captions follow a pattern: "My great-grandparents left here in 1910" or "This is where my family lived before they emigrated."
-Some moved for work, some for school, some navigated the Italian bureaucratic system to claim citizenship by descent.
-What unites them is the same reason their great-grandp
+There’s a TikTok trend gaining momentum: Americans in their twenties and thirties posting videos from Italian apartments, Scottish flats, Irish terraces.
+What unites them is the same reason their great-grandparents departed a century ago.

 Why the Wellness Retreat Ruined Women's Travel